mslonik/Hotstrings/README.md

 ## Select hotstring library
 ![Select hotstring library][shl1]

-This list contains all and only *.csv files from withing folder ..\Hotstrings3\Categories.
-One can have as many files (even empty!) as necessary.
+This list contains all and only *.csv* files from withing folder *..\Hotstrings3\Categories*.
+One can have as many libraries (*.csv*) files as necessary.

-Let's select the AutocorrectionHotstring.csv for sake of example.
+Let's select the *AutocorrectionHotstring.csv* for sake of example.
 ![Select hotstring library][shl2]

 ## Set the hotstring